 Make sure the employee has been given adequate notice

-Once the employer has decided to terminate the employee they must give notice as to when the termination will take effect.
-Notice MUST be given in writing to the employee or sent to their last known address.
-The notice period is the time between when notice is given and the last day of the employment.
-The length of notice required will be determined by either the provisions of the applicable employment contract, or otherwise as set out by the National Employment Standards, as set out below.
+The employer must give notice as to when the termination will take effect once they have decided to terminate an employee.
+This notice MUST be given in writing to the employee or sent to their last known address.
+The notice period is the time between when notice is given and the last day of the employment and the length of notice required will be determined by either the provisions of the applicable employment contract, or otherwise as set out by the National Employment Standards, as set out below.